 Top Tips

 Don't over work your dough.
-The trick to making fluffy, cloud like Gnocchi is to add just enough flour for rolling the dough.
+The trick to making the best pillowy gnocchi, is to add just enough flour for rolling the dough.

 Hint: Using a dough scraper is a great way to keep your hands clean and work the dough without it getting warm.